i-dream-of-ai/video-editor/README.md

 can you download the video at https://www.youtube.com/shorts/RumgYaH5XYw and name it fly traps?
 ```

+This will download a video from a URL, add it to your library, and analyze it for retrieval later.
+Analysis is multi-modal, so both audio and visual components can be queried against.

 **search-videos**

 Once you've got a video downloaded and analyzed, you can then do queries on it using the `search-videos` tool: